-The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (Mint, Ubuntu, Debian) with at least
+The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (Mint, Ubuntu, Debian).
+The following commands get all the requirements:

-The DCTL is a modern C++ library that targets the latest C++14 Standard.
-This currently restricts usage of the DCTL to Clang versions 3.4 or higher.
-Testing takes place using Clang versions 3.5.2 and 3.6.1, as well as the latest SVN version.
-Note that g++-5.1.0 currently has several bugs related to relaxed
+The DCTL is a modern C++ library that targets the upcoming C++17 Standard.
+This currently restricts usage of the DCTL to Clang version 3.8 SVN including the latest libc++ Standard Library.
+Note that g++-5.3.0 and libstdc++ currently have several bugs related to relaxed

-constexpr, all of which have been submitted to GCC Bugzilla.
+constexpr, all of which have been submitted and fixed, but the fixes will appear in g++ 6 (Spring of 2016).
 Microsoft Visual C++ 2015 is not C++14 feature-complete (it is missing relaxed

 constexpr and variable templates) and is not supported.